CristianBuca/The-Aunans/README.md

 * Showcase the Aunans Guild to the World of Warcraft community.
 * Showcase Guild achievements.
 * Increase recruitment.
-* Centralise resources and information into a single portal for current members.
+* Centralize resources and information into a single portal for current members.

 ## **User Goals**